AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/consent-for-edge-network/api-reference.md

 When `Consent.update` API is called, the Consent extension uses Adobe Standard 2.0 to communicate with the Edge Network.
 Additionally, the property `metadata` is set to the time at which the API is called.

-Here is an example where `Consent.update` is called to set collect consent to y:
+The following example shows when `Consent.update` is called to set collect consent to `y`:

 ```swift
 // Example in iOS (Swift),  updating users collect consent to 'yes'